slerbert/TOO-Rock-Paper-Scissors/README.md

 # TOO-Rock-Paper-Scissors

-A simple Rock Paper Scissors console game using JavaScript basics.
+A simple Rock Paper Scissors game using JavaScript basics.